 Our therapists involved with the assessment and intervention processes include:

 -Wendy Blumenthal, Ph.D., our Psychologist who conducts psychoeducational evaluations to further identify your child’s I.Q. and cognitive skills underlying the processes of learning and reading.
 Evaluations also include assessment of visual spatial skills for reading and develop a plan for supporting attention and behavior for academic learning if warranted.

 -Alissa Belmont, M.S.
 CCC-SLP attended comprehensive Orton-Gillingham training through the institute for multi-sensory education, IMSE.
 As a speech and language pathologist Alissa combines principles of structured reading approaches along with specialized support for language skills to improve language and literacy across both oral and written language domains.

 These therapists work closely with parents to improve literacy in the clinic as well as to provide creative solutions for supporting literacy at home.

-Call our office today (941) 745-5111 to schedule your child to receive a comprehensive language-based literacy evaluation.
+Call our office today (941) 745-5111 to schedule your child to receive a psychoeducational evaluation with Dr. Blumenthal or a comprehensive language-based literacy evaluation with Miss Alissa.